PowerShell/WindowsCompatibility/docs/Module/Import-WinModule.md

 These modules are:

 - Microsoft.PowerShell.Management
-- Microsoft.PowerShell.Utility"
+- Microsoft.PowerShell.Utility
-- Microsoft.PowerShell.Security"
+- Microsoft.PowerShell.Security
-- Microsoft.PowerShell.Diagnostics"
+- Microsoft.PowerShell.Diagnostics

 Commands from much of the other modules can be fully imported.